tom-bullock/yandex-geolocator/README.md

 # yandex-geolocator
-A free geolocator that uses Yandex's API to generate GRID from Russian addresses.
+A free geolocator that uses Yandex's API to generate COORDINATE GRID from Russian addresses.